Are you among the 42% of U.S. adults classified as obese? If so, you might have considered bariatric surgery or weight loss surgery.

 Another benefit of telling others about your bariatric surgery is that you can meet others like you.

 You never know when you’ll meet someone who recently had a gastric bypass or lap-band procedure, which cinches a portion of your stomach closed to restrict the amount of food you can eat.

 Online and physical support groups are an excellent idea.
-They could revolve around weight loss and/or weight loss surgery.
-They could even be support groups for people interested in attaining a healthier lifestyle.
+They could revolve around weight loss and weight loss surgery.
+They could even be support groups for people interested in healthier lifestyles.

 Making friends with people you meet in support groups could open a whole new world for you.
 You could share your weight loss goal and potentially compete with a friend going through the same thing.

-You can mitigate risks like weight regain by having an accountability partner ensuring you’re both keeping to healthy habits.
+You can mitigate risks like weight regain by having an accountability partner ensuring you maintain healthy habits.